cdzombak/runner/README.md

 - `-print-stderr`: Print output to stderr instead of stdout (if this flag is not given, output is printed to stdout).
 - `-retries int`: If the command fails, retry it this many times. (default: `0`)
 - `-retry-delay int`: If the command fails, wait this many seconds before retrying. (default: `0`)
+- `timeout int`: Maximum number of seconds for the program's execution.
+If retries are allowed, each try may take this long.
+The timeout given does not include retry delay. (default: `0`, meaning "no timeout")
 - `-version`: Print version and exit.
 - `-work-dir string`: Set the working directory for the program.